JeremyOT/Toto/README.md

 Configuration
 -------------
-SimpleAPIServer is comes configured to run on port 8888 and connect to a MongoDB server running on localhost.
+TotoServer is comes configured to run on port 8888 and connect to a MongoDB server running on localhost.
 Configuration can be through server.conf or command line parameters (`--option='string value' --option=1234`) or a combination thereof - useful when launching multiple instances on different ports.
 Run `python server.py --help` for a full list of